 Agencies agreeing to provide services, particularly those responsive to risk areas must provide opportunity for back up staff and are required to prepare a holistic safety plan outlining options for staff backup as well as weather-related and other situations that present difficulties for service delivery.
+Back up plans may include additional member chosen service or provider options.
+Back up plans may include member chosen temporary community settings to address needs.
+Back up plans may also include additional staffing patterns and natural supports that are temporary in nature.
 Safety plans are more robust in response to significant risk areas and in certain service settings such as residential supports which must have a safety plan for power outages, weather emergencies, common medical emergencies and other situations that require staff decisions and response.